QuentinRa/blog.quentinra.dev/tools/git/index.md

   * [Multiples authors](notes/multiples.md): add multiples authors to a commit
   * [Referencing ...](notes/reference.md): reference a user, an issue, or a pull request

 Note: I'm putting a lot of files in a folder `.github`, because it makes my root folder cleaner, but you can put the files directly in your root folder (😐).
-You can also replace UPPER_CASE names by lowercase names.
+You can also replace UPPER_CASE names with lowercase names.
 You can use `docs` instead of `.github`.

 This page [Working Open Workshop](https://mozillascience.github.io/working-open-workshop/github_for_collaboration/) is summarizing with a lot of pictures (issues, forking a repository, pull requests, etc.).